rohith0510/M1_Projectgoal_Snake_and_Ladder_Game/1_Requirements/README.md

  SWOT Analysis:

+        Strength

+              Multiple players can be played at a time.

+              This game is more challenging due to snake traps and ladder opportunity

+        Weakness

+              At some point, game will be boring as most of the moves are based on probability.

+        Oppurtunities
+-            It improves decision making ability of the player as the game contains opportunities and traps at the same time.

+         Threats

            As it is an old game most of people are not showing interest to play the game.

            Due to modern technology most of games are advanced and heavy competition to normal board games.

-           At some point, game will be boring as most of the moves are based on probability.
-           Opportunities.

-           Multiple players can be played at a time.

-           This game is more challenging due to snake traps and ladder opportunity Weakness.

   High level Requirements: